AdobeDocs/commerce-admin.en/help/stores-purchase/attributes-returns.md

    ![New Return - attribute properties](./assets/attribute-returns-new-properties.png)<!-- zoom -->

-1. To identify the attribute during data entry set the **Default Label**.
+1. To identify the attribute during data entry, set the **Default Label**.

 1. Enter an **Attribute Code** to identify the attribute within the system.